 2.1.4 Smart BYOT Thermostats Can Connect to Sophisticated Services that Provide Unique Benefits to Commercial Customers commercial thermostats typically operate equipment in standalone mode, each thermostat controlling only a single HVAC system.
-This uncoordinated approach can easily increase a building's energy cost by creating unnecessary demand charges when multiple units cycle on and off at the
+This uncoordinated approach can easily increase a building's energy cost by creating unnecessary demand charges when multiple units cycle on and off at the enterprise-level monitoring and scheduling across many locations.

-As a next step, by connecting to the proper cloud service, smart thermostats can provide continuous DR, thus enabling long-term EE.
-As an example, enterprise-level monitoring and scheduling across many locations.
 Low-cost, connected Wi-Fi thermostats not only bring the ability to participate in DR, but they can also include reporting to track participation and estimate site level kW reduction.
 In addition, these sites can now participate in same time.
 By operating multiple HVAC units as a coordinated group or cluster, building owners not only increase occupant comfort, but also lower energy consumption and peak demand charges.